 - Have an overall GPA of 2.7 or better

-- Meet minimum scores on the ACT or SAT and pass the MTTC Elementary Education and endorsement-area tests
+- Pass the MTTC Elementary Education and endorsement-area tests

 Why Study CSAT at Grand Valley?